TehShrike/sheetsy/readme.md

 Your browser bundler will need to respect the `browser` field in `package.json`.
 Given that, all you need to do is `import sheetsy from 'sheetsy'` or `const sheetsy = require('sheetsy')`.

-# Possible future features
+# Private sheets support

+I'm open to the feature, but don't have need of it yet myself.

-If you find yourself needing these, open an issue with full details about your use case, or a pull request with tests.
+If you find yourself needing private sheets, open an issue with full details about your use case, and/or a pull request with tests.

-- Return some other metadata with the document/sheets, such as author or last updated time
-- Handle private sheets

 # License